 - Swelling of the gums

-When your gums swell and become tender, it might be time to see your dentist, significantly if the swelling subsides but continuously returns—the swelling results from acidic waste accumulated from dead pulp tissue.
+When your gums swell and become tender, it might be time to see your dentist.
+If the swelling subsides but continuously returns—the swelling results from acidic waste accumulated from dead pulp tissue.

 - Loose Teeth